What you need to know about Exchange 2013 and Office 365

 - Step 1: Verify that all mailboxes have been successfully migrated

-See Exchange migration troubleshooting guide for possible solutions related to common migration errors.
-For more information on EdbMails Exchange migration refer to the frequently asked questions (FAQ)
+Refer to the Exchange migration troubleshooting guide for solutions to frequent migration errors.
+For further details about EdbMails Exchange migration, visit the frequently asked questions (FAQ) section.

-- Migrate Exchange Public folders to Office 365
+- Transfer of Exchange Public folders to Office 365

-- Facility to include and exclude email items and folders
+- Ability to selectively include or exclude specific email items and folders

-EdbMails allows you to migrate a single Exchange mailbox or multiple mailboxes in batches.
-You can migrate folders, specific attachments, contacts, and calendars from On-Premises or Hosted Exchange to Office 365.
+EdbMails offers the flexibility to migrate individual Exchange mailboxes or execute batch migrations for multiple mailboxes simultaneously.
+You can efficiently transfer folders, selected attachments, contacts, and calendars from both on-premises and hosted Exchange environments to Office 365.